| The C++ Standard Library: Errata for 14th and later printings |

 - The second part lists typos

-Please note: Please note: This list may portray the book as containing many errors but keep in mind it has about 800 pages with about 240.000 words along with numerous tables and code examples.
+Please note: This list may portray the book as containing many errors but keep in mind it has about 800 pages with about 240.000 words along with numerous tables and code examples.
 I am not perfect and it is unreasonable to expect significantly fewer bugs.
 To cite one reader: "Thanks again and I'm going to write a short review of the book for Amazon contradicting whoever said it had lots of errors."

 Page 140, Section 5.11.2: